Hugh Reed and the Velvet Underpants: Biography

+The band previously toured with the Fall, Half Man Half Biscuit, John Otway and supported Simple Minds at the Glasgow Royal Concert Hall.

+The band reformed in 2021.
+Since reforming the band have played many festivals including ButeFest, Belladrum, Doune the Rabbit Hole, as well performing throughout the UK.
+As well as Hugh, the band members are Darren Paramisivan -keys – David Irvine – bass - Paul Magoo McGuire, guitar and on drums Chris Reilly.

 Media exposure

 The band's first single, "Six tae Wan", was used by BBC Radio 1 as the theme to a series on Scottish rock music.
 O'Hagan and various band members also appeared on Scottish Television's late night debate programme Trial By Night in 1994.

 On the recommendation of a friend, who saw Hugh Reed and the Velvet Underpants on local television, Deborah Harry invited the band to support her eleven date 1993 UK tour.

 Hugh O'Hagan also appeared in the 1996 film Trainspotting as the man failing to chat up Renton's love interest Dianne, played by Kelly Macdonald.